 Ownership of an interest affected by the Collaborative Program, such as land, water, or other property rights;

-Whether the organization maintains a physical presence in the Collaborative Program Areaindividuals residing in the Collaborative Program Area who are members of the organization; and/or
+Whether the organization maintains a physical presence in the Collaborative Program Area and has members residing in the Collaborative Program Area; and/or

 Whether the organization provides a unique interest or perspective to the Executive Committee.

 The Executive Committee has sole discretion in accepting an applicant for membership.
-The Executive Committee has the responsibility to maintain balanced interests and a practicable committee size, and to ensure that members further the Collaborative Program’s purpose.
+The Executive Committee has the responsibility to maintain balanced interests and a practicable committee size and to ensure that members further the Collaborative Program’s purpose.

 Applicants who are not accepted may reapply for membership one calendar year after the date of the letter notifying them of the rejection of their application.

 3.3.
-Resignation, Removal, and Reinstatement of Signatories
+Resignation and Reinstatement of Signatories

 A Signatory may resign from the Collaborative Program at any time upon written notice to the Executive Committee Co-Chairs.
 A Signatory that has resigned by this process may request reinstatement of membership by submitting a written request to the Co-Chairs and is not required to submit a new application for membership under the terms of Section 3.2.
 Addition of Signatories.
-The Co-Chairs will announce such a past Signatory organization’s intent to reengage with the Collaborative Program at the next Executive Committee meeting.
+The Co-Chairs will announce such a past Signatory’s intent to reengage with the Collaborative Program at the next Executive Committee meeting.
 Reinstatement of a past Signatory to the Collaborative Program must be agreed to by unanimous consent of the Executive Committee.

-If a Signatory is not represented at two consecutive Executive Committee meetings, the co-chairs and the program coordination lead shall provide written notice to that Signatory or its designee that its membership in the Collaborative Program will be terminated unless that Signatory is represented at the next Executive Committee meeting.
-The Executive Committee will consider members who are unresponsive to attendance-related inquiries as having terminated their membership and such members will not be counted toward a quorum.
-Signatories whose membership is terminated as a result of non-attendance may reapply for reinstatement in the Collaborative Program per the process laid out in Section 3.2, Addition of Signatories.

 Article 4.0.
 PUEBLO AND TRIBAL INTERESTS AND PARTICIPATION

 4.1.
 Trust Responsibilities